Diminished Value Claim: Arizona

 The Arizona Court of Appeals affirmed, noting that the “measure of damages for injury to personal property when it is not destroyed is the difference in the value of the property immediately before and immediately after the injury.”
 When the property is repaired, the measure of damages includes not only the cost of repair but “allowance for any difference between the value of the property before the damages and the value after the repairs as well as the loss of use.”

-Public policy does not support the idea that a victim should be required to sell his vehicle in order to establish a claim for diminished value and to prove the amount of the loss.
+Public policy does not support the idea that a victim should be required to sell their vehicle to establish a diminished value claim in Arizona and to prove the amount of the loss.

-Further, even a vehicle’s actual sales price may not represent the vehicle’s fair market value, and expert appraisal would likely still need to be utilized to establish a vehicle’s pre-loss value.
+Further, a vehicle’s sales price may not represent its market value, and expert appraisal would likely still need to be utilized to establish a vehicle’s pre-loss value.

 We conclude that Arizona law does not require the sale or transfer of a damaged vehicle to establish a claim for diminution in value or to prove the amount of the loss in value.
 In this case, Oliver’s loss occurred the moment the vehicle was damaged, and even though it was repaired to industry standards, it could still have diminished value.